-Even as Biden’s path firms, U.S. allies fear no end to election rancor amid Trump threats
+As Biden’s lead grows, U.S. allies cautiously weigh outreach amid Trump threats

-Leaders around the world cautiously watched Joe Biden strengthen his path to the White House on Friday after taking the lead in Georgia and Pennsylvania — two states that are critical for any chance of President Donald Trump winning a second term.
+Leaders around the world cautiously watched former Vice President Joe Biden strengthen his path to the White House on Friday after taking the lead in Georgia and Pennsylvania – two states that are critical for any chance of President Donald Trump winning a second term.

 But Trump’s unsubstantiated attacks on the vote count continued to overshadow the election.
-Officials and newspapers around the world lamented the polarization and dysfunction in the world’s oldest democracy.
+Officials and newspapers around the world lamented the polarization and dysfunction in the world’s oldest Western democracy.

-Amid the unease, though, some commentators also marveled at the strength and transparency of the U.S. election system and efforts to count every vote — even as coronavirus cases spike.

 With Trump vowing to fight the results possibly all the way to the Supreme Court, many world leaders chose to keep their distance from the fray.
 Comments were cautious and nuanced.

+“We can’t issue a statement, we shouldn’t talk about the elections in the United States, because the process isn’t over yet and we have to be very cautious,” Mexico’s president, Andrés Manuel López Obrador, told journalists.
+“We will only make a declaration once the U.S. authorities decide” on the winner.

-And some, like Scotland’s First Minister Nicola Sturgeon, were indirect but clear in their meaning.
-After Biden pulled ahead in Pennsylvania, Sturgeon tweeted: “The world can be a dark place at times just now — but today we are seeing a wee break in the clouds.”
+But some, like Scotland’s First Minister Nicola Sturgeon, were indirect but clear in their meaning.
+After Biden pulled ahead in Pennsylvania, Sturgeon tweeted, “The world can be a dark place at times just now – but today we are seeing a wee break in the clouds.”

-Former Danish Prime Minister Lars Løkke Rasmussen did not hold back, writing on Twitter: “Congratulations President-elect @JoeBiden.”
+Italy’s former prime minister Matteo Renzi wrote on Twitter that Biden “will be a great President of the United States.”

+“He is a wise and balanced person: he knows how to lead the strongest nation in the world in these difficult times,” Renzi added.

-But few government officials appeared ready to congratulate a presumptive winner — nervous over Trump’s pledge to challenge some state results in court.
+Still, few government officials appeared ready to congratulate a presumptive winner – nervous over Trump’s pledge to challenge some state results in court.

+“If I were a voter in America I don’t think I’d want anybody in another government commenting on my election,” British Prime Minister Boris Johnson told Sky News.
+“I think while the votes are being counted we should wait and see.”

 There was also the lingering sting from the drawn-out battle to decide the U.S. election in 2000 when some messages of congratulation were sent, rescinded and eventually sent again.

-Andrea van Vugt, who served as foreign policy adviser to Canada’s previous prime minister, Stephen Harper, said she hoped Canadian leaders would not make a phone call “until there is a concession.”

-“This was a highly unusual election for a variety of complicated reasons,” Van Vugt said.
-“Shining a light on the process and sanitizing the result is a good thing and necessary for the country to move on.”
+“Those who are congratulating the president-elect want to be sure that is the president-elect,” said a senior European Union diplomat, speaking on the condition of anonymity to discuss a sensitive diplomatic issue.

+Canadian Prime Minister Justin Trudeau, speaking to reporters in Ottawa, said Canada will be “very cautious” about how and when to offer congratulations to an eventual winner and expressed “faith in the American people and the American institutions to have elections take place properly.”

-The disruptions in normal protocols were another blow to the global image of America and the potential damage to its flawed but nevertheless admired model of democracy.
+The disruptions in normal protocols were another blow to the global image of America and its flawed, but nevertheless admired, model of democracy.
 The country’s retreat into nationalism and break from global institutions and norms under Trump will also not be soon forgotten in many capitals and could saddle Biden with the task of rebuilding trust.

 In Germany, Foreign Minister Heiko Maas criticized Trump’s reluctance to accept the election results and said the United States is not a “one-man show.”